jj-zhu/jj-zhu.github.io/index.md

 - 24 May 2026 - 29 May 2026: [SwissMAP Workshop on "Computational Optimization Meets Gradient Flows and Optimal Transport"](https://swissmaprs.ch/events/computational-optimization-meets-gradient-flows-and-optimal-transport/).
 Organized by
 Niao He (ETH Zurich), Yifan Hu (EPFL), Daniel Kuhn (EPFL), Jia-Jie Zhu (WIAS Berlin)

+### Open positions
+- [Postdoc and PhD positions available] There are upcoming openings in my group.
+If you are interested in joining, please feel free to inquire.
+- Master thesis: if you are a master's student interested in optimization, optimal transport, robust/probabilistic machine learning, generative models and dynamical systems (e.g., diffusion/flow models, neural ODE), please feel free to reach out.

 ### News and updates
 - New publication at *Journal of Optimization Theory and Applications* (JOTA): [An Inexact Halpern Iteration with Application to Distributionally Robust Optimization](https://link.springer.com/article/10.1007/s10957-025-02405-z).
 Joint work with Ling Liang and Kim-Chuan Toh.
 - New preprints: